-Emerging Market Talent Strategies has been added to your bookmarks.
+Emerging Market Talent Strategies has been saved

 Managing talent effectively in emerging markets takes a flexible approach that can help open the flow of ideas between markets and provide localized approaches.

 In the past, global business and talent strategies typically ran in one direction: from north to south, from developed markets to emerging markets.
 But the BRIC economies (Brazil, Russia, India, and China) have since matured as global growth engines, and countries in the new tier of emerging markets, including Indonesia, Malaysia, the Philippines, South Africa, Thailand, Turkey, and Vietnam, are establishing themselves as growing economies and growing sources of talent.
 As a result, the “north-to-south” model is becoming outdated.
 Companies looking for fresh new approaches to their most pressing talent challenges should consider “south-to-south” or “south-to-north” strategies, particularly as they extend their global reach further into Asia and Africa.
 Eventually, the lessons learned in BRIC countries and other emerging markets could drive talent strategies around the world.

 Create and download a custom PDF of the Business Trends 2013 report.